zvxzdx/runeforge-wiki-ru/runeforge2.md

 ### What happened to Killerskins?

-- Killerskins had to shut down, Runeforge is successor.
+- Killerskins had to shut down, Runeforge is its successor.